ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Experiments

-\textbf{Improved occlusion handling.} Table ~\ref{tab:occ} showcases the results of our proposed BoPR method, the baseline PARE method, and the CLIFF method on the occlusion datasets 3DPW-OCC and 3DOH.
-All methods were evaluated on 3DPW-OCC without using the 3DPW training dataset.
-When evaluating 3DOH, they fine-tuned the network on the 3DPW training dataset.
-Both evaluations excluded their own training set to ensure a better comparison of the generalization ability on occlusion datasets.
-BoPR outperformed PARE in both MJE and PAMJE and showed superior performance compared to CLIFF and PARE on 3DOH.
-Specifically, on the 3DPW-OCC dataset, BoPR reduced MJE and PAMJE by 5.8\% and 10.9\%, respectively, compared to PARE.
-On 3DOH, BoPR achieved a 2.6\% improvement over CLIFF.
-These results suggest that part-aware regression with body-reference conditioning enhances occlusion handling and improves accuracy and generalization in challenging scenarios.
+Table \ref{tab:ddd} presents the results of our proposed ReBaR method, the baseline PARE method and the CLIFF method on the occluded datasets 3DPW-OCC and 3DOH.
+All methods were evaluated on 3DPW-OCC without using the 3DPW training dataset, and all training strategies were kept consistent with those of PARE.
+Specifically, when compared with PARE and CLIFF, we adopted the original ResNet50 as the backbone network.
+Since the PARE repository did not provide the training models for the occluded datasets, we reproduced them, and all network parts were kept consistent with those of PARE to maintain a fair comparison.
+ReBaR outperforms PARE in both MJE (Mean Joint Error) and PAMJE (Pose-Aware Mean Joint Error), and also demonstrates better performance than CLIFF and PARE on 3DOH.
+Specifically, on the 3DPW-OCC dataset, compared with PARE, ReBaR reduces MJE and PAMJE by 6.6\% and 11.7\%, respectively.
+On 3DOH, ReBaR improves by 3.4\% compared with CLIFF and by 6.3\% compared with PARE.

-\textbf{Reduced depth ambiguity.} To further analyze the issue of depth ambiguity in 3D human reconstruction, we evaluate the average per joint position error (MJE) in the x, y, and z axis on the 3DPW-Test dataset.
-As shown in Table 4, we can see that the error on the z-axis is significantly higher than that on the x and y-axis in existing methods.
-This indicates that the depth ambiguity problem in 3D human reconstruction is a significant challenge that needs to be addressed.
-However, our approach outperforms the state-of-the-art methods by a significant margin in the z-axis metric, achieving an 11.1\% improvement compared to CLIFF.
-This result highlights the importance of body-aware feature encoding, which enables the inference of spatial relationships between body and parts through local visual clues around body parts and relevant global information from the whole body, effectively alleviating the problem of depth ambiguity.
+To further analyze the depth ambiguity problem in 3D human reconstruction, we evaluated the Mean Joint Position Error (MJE) on the x, y, and z axes on the 3DPW-Test dataset.
+As shown in Table \ref{tab:ddd}, we can observe that the error on the z-axis is significantly higher than that on the x and y axes in existing methods.
+This indicates that the depth ambiguity problem in 3D human reconstruction is a major challenge that needs to be addressed.
+However, our method performs significantly better than the state-of-the-art methods on the z-axis metric, with an improvement of 10\% compared to CLIFF.
+This result highlights the importance of body-aware part feature encoding, which can infer the spatial relationships between the body and parts through local visual cues around body parts and relevant global information from the whole body, thereby effectively alleviating the depth ambiguity problem.